 About the script

 This is a simple script for creating a static website.
-Currently less than 500 lines of code.

 Table of Contents